kaliberjs/build/docs/src/content/configuration/index.raw.md

 }
 ```

-This will change some behavior you might rely on:

-- Custom properties are no longer automatically picked up, but need to be imported.
+This means custom properties are no longer automatically picked up, but need to be imported.